 Those who navigate the chaos build a level of personal confidence over time that allows them to move through life in an unshakeable manner, regardless of the outward circumstances.
-Part of that confidence involves recalling the words of former first lady Eleanor Roosevelt who said, “no one can make you feel inferior without your consent.”
-When you catch yourself reacting in a manner counter to the way you wish to act, stop and ask yourself why are you allowing the event, situation, or person to create such a reaction?
+Responding with intention takes years of experience, reflection, and direction.
+Part of that process involves recalling the words of former first lady Eleanor Roosevelt who said, “no one can make you feel inferior without your consent.”

-“You have to learn to start separating who you are and how you think about yourself,” Flaxington noted, “from what happens to you, good or bad.
+As Flaxington noted “You have to learn to start separating who you are and how you think about yourself from what happens to you, good or bad.
 People who are super smart and talented, and even well networked and liked, get laid off.
 Someone who is devoted to health and wellness and takes good care of their physical body gets sick.
 Being a ‘good’ person doesn’t mean that only good things will happen to you.”

-How often do you accept that your response is the only thing in your control?
+How often do you remind yourself ‘your conduct is in your own power?’